Cherwell Valley Invitation Dart League

 Once a date has been set by the committee, should EITHER team then fail to fulfil the fixture, average points will be awarded to the team who were available to play on the re-arranged fixture date with the non-showing team receiving no points.

-31. The Annual General Meeting (AGM) is held at the end of every summer league to enable any rule amendments to be enforced before the commencement of the winter league.
+- The Annual General Meeting (AGM) is held at the end of every summer league to enable any rule amendments to be enforced before the commencement of the winter league.
 It is expected that ALL teams send at least one representative to the AGM.